jeremenichelli/personal-site/posts/2015-10-14-automating-the-critical-css-inlining-with-gulp.md

 A good solution is to inline the critical styles in the **&lt;head&gt;** tag and load the rest of them asynchronically.
 This way we deliver to the user a consumable site, partially loaded but avoiding a blocking experience.

-If you're more interested in this particular topic I recommend reading <a href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css" target="_blank">Render Blocking CSS article by Ilya Grigorik</a> in Web Fundamentals and <a href="https://www.filamentgroup.com/lab/performance-rwd.html" target="_blank">Filament Group's insight about performance</a> in their blog.
+If you're more interested in this particular topic I recommend reading [Render Blocking CSS article](//developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css) by Ilya Grigorik in Web Fundamentals and [Filament Group's insight about performance](//www.filamentgroup.com/lab/performance-rwd.html) in their blog.

 ## Divide and conquer